Sebastianhju/Runeterra-5e/Items/Legendary.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-items/Triforce.png" Align=right width=8% height=8%>

 - Wonderous Item
-- Attunement

-**Trifold Strike**: Whenever you hit an attack roll, you gain a stacks of _Regeneration_, 5 feet movement speed and the cooldowns of your runes and items are reduced by 6 seconds.
+**Trifold Strike**: Whenever you hit an attack roll, you gain a stacks of _Regeneration_, 10 feet movement speed and recharge one charge on one item or rune you have.

 **Extra Attack**: You can make an extra attack as a part of the attack action.